articulate-common-lisp/articulate-common-lisp.github.io/examples~snippets.md

 ### Defining a class

-Note that DEFCLASS accessor functions for slots can be SETF'd and serve as both getters and setters for the slot.
+Note that `DEFCLASS` accessor functions for slots can be `SETF`'d and serve as both getters and setters for the slot.

-:INITARG is the keyword used in MAKE-INSTANCE to denote the value of the initial argument (see below).
+`:INITARG` is the keyword used in `MAKE-INSTANCE` to denote the value of the initial argument (see below).

-:INITFORM is the form used to initialize the slot.
+`:INITFORM` is the form used to initialize the slot.
 Without this, it defaults to `nil`.
-I favor using nil, 0, "", or `(error "You must set slot <slotname> to a value")` as the usual initform set.
+I favor using `nil`, `0`, `""`, or `(error "You must set slot <slotname> to a value")` as the usual initform set.

-Note that `(:documentation ...)` is the standard documentation mechanism, which can be vuew in the running image with DESCRIBE (at least in SBCL).
+Note that `(:documentation ...)` is the standard documentation mechanism, which can be viewed in the running image with `DESCRIBE` (at least in SBCL).

 ~~~~Commonlisp